deividgdt/ytadsblocker/README.md

 # Youtube Ads Blocker
-This script shall block all the Youtube's advertisement in a Raspberry Pi working with Pi-Hole.
+This script shall block all the Youtube's advertisement in your network.
+It must be used in Pi-Hole.